Margaret Ida Balfour: Career and research

 Balfour ended her formal work in India in 1924 and returned to the UK, where she was appointed a CBE.
 She continued to work on behalf of Indian women, however, calling for the employment of more female doctors in India.

-While being based in the UK, Balfour made a number of return visits to India, in particular in connection with research into tropical anaemias she was undertaking with Dr Lucy Wills.
+While being based in the UK, Balfour made a number of return visits to India, particularly in connection with research into tropical anaemias, and she was undertaking with Dr Lucy Wills.
 In 1929 she published, with Ruth Young, The Work of Medical Women in India, a history of medical women in that country.
 Also that year, Balfour became a Fellow of the Royal College of Obstetricians and Gynaecologists.
-In 1930, Balfouf published results of an investigation into maternity conditions among female mill-workers in Bombay and became one of the founding members of the Overseas Association of the Medical Women’s Federation.
+In 1930, Balfour published results of an investigation into maternity conditions among female mill-workers in Bombay and became one of the founding members of the Overseas Association of the Medical Women’s Federation.

-In the 1930s, Balfour also became interest in maternal health issues in the UK, publishing Motherhood in the Special Areas of Durham and Tyneside with Joan Catherine Drury in 1935, and the Study of the Effect on Mother and Child of Gainful Occupation During Pregnancy in 1938.
+In the 1930s, Balfour also became interested in maternal health issues in the UK, publishing Motherhood in the Special Areas of Durham and Tyneside with Joan Catherine Drury in 1935, and the Study of the Effect on Mother and Child of Gainful Occupation During Pregnancy in 1938.

 During the Second World War, Balfour became an ARP medical officer in London and a member of the National Council of Women.